 Day 1 Delhi

 Arrive in Delhi at any time.
+Opt to book an arrival transfer with G Adventures and be picked up by Women on Wheels, a Planeterra-supported project.
+This program provides safe and reliable transport for women travellers, while providing a dignified livelihood for local women from resource-poor communities.
 There are no planned activities, so check into to the hotel (check-in time is 12.00 midday) and enjoy the city.
 In the late afternoon (approx 17.00) you will meet your fellow group members to go over the details of your trip.
 Check the notice board (or ask reception) to see the exact time and location of this group meeting.
 After the meeting we will be heading out for a meal in a nearby local restaurant (optional).
 Delhi, India's capital is an exciting, busy, sometimes chaotic city and one of the most interesting.
 With historical sites from different eras, museums and galleries, shops and endless bazaars, there is more to see and do than we can possibly fit in during our short time here. ** Read the Delhi information sheet at reception for some suggestions, but remember we will visit Old Delhi (Jama Masjid, Chandni Chowk and Gurudwara SisGanj) on a walking tour on the morning of Day 2.
 New Delhi is one of the most historic capitals in the world and three of its monuments - the Qutab Minar, Red Fort and Humayun's Tomb - have been declared World Heritage Sites.
 But on the other hand, New Delhi is a modern city designed by Edwin Lutyens and Herbert Baker.
 Tree covered wide streets with many roundabouts and wonderful gardens are notable in New Delhi.
 New Delhi is also home to many government buildings and embassies, as well as Rashtrapati Bhawan, the one-time imperial residence of the British viceroys; India Gate, a memorial raised in honor of the Indian soldiers martyred during the Afghan war.
 There are a number of outstanding museums worth visiting including the Craft Museum, National Gallery, Birla House (Ghandi Smirti) and Indira Gandhi Memorial Museum.
 (Note many museums are closed on Monday).
 There are so many options for dining, from age-old eateries in the by lanes of the Old Walled City to glitzy, specialty restaurants in five-star hotels, Delhi is a movable feast.
 Restaurants and bars cater to all tastes and budgets.
 The best of Mughlai cuisine can be enjoyed at Karims, (both in Jama Masjid and Nizamuddin) where recipes, dating from the times of the Mughals have been the closely guarded secret of generations of chefs.
 The finest Frontier cuisine is available at the Bukhara, recently voted as the best Indian restaurant in the world!!
 Or a meal at Lodi Restaurant inside Lodi Gardens is also very enjoyable.
 And at the other end of the scale there are the many popular roadside eateries where tandoori, naan and rotis (indian breads) or dosas (south indian pancakes) are the order of the day.
 A delightful outlet offering a range of Indian cuisines are the food stalls at Dilli Haat.
 Here, the cuisine of different states is made available.
 Set in the midst of a spacious crafts bazaar these cafes are a very pleasant place to enjoy food.

 Day 2 Delhi